estiens/world_cup_json/README.md

 ### Caveat Emptor

+This is setup as much as I can for the FIFA Women's World Cup (as of 4 June 2019).

+However, I will be out of town and off grid until at least Monday June 10th.
+If something doesn't work, it will have to wait until then to be fixed.
+It should work, I have verified all the endpoints, and the data structure as best as I can.
+Please file an issue and be patient if you notice anything strange!

 Note: FIFA is now using much more JS that they were 4 years ago to hide and show information.
 I'll try to make sure as the tournament goes on that things like penalties are showing up correctly.
 As always, this runs on a scraper.
 Changes to HTML structure or banning the IP address it is scraping from could break it at any time.
 PRs welcome.

 ## ABOUT